Record context visible Guided intake list Outcome stated

 Current review-host posture

-This page prepares the request.
-It does not yet replace a live intake form.
+This page starts the request.
+It does not yet replace the intake form itself.

 Include the company, team, record type, workflow, current workaround, and desired outcome in the request.